What are the Hardscrabble Humper events?

 Are the routes open for pre-riding?

-Yes, the course can be ridden at any time and point, as long as the road and/or trails are open for the season.
+Yes, the courses can be ridden at any time and point, as long as the road and/or trails are open for the season.
 These routes are pretty much ready to ride starting in late June and close up around early November.
+Heads up, the Mixed-Terrain route can close as early as the first part of October due to snow in the higher elevations.

 Have a question that has not been answered here?
 Please contact us.